 - how to write in a range of styles for different audiences and purposes, for example, a newspaper/magazine article, a speech, a narrative or other creative piece.

-Speaking and listening skills will involve group and individual assignments.
-These will run throughout the course and are organised in a friendly, non-threatening atmosphere.
+Speaking and listening skills will involve one assignment which will be organised in a friendly, non-threatening atmosphere.

 In order to consolidate your progress, you will need to complete directed study in your own time.